WebEngage/webengage-unity-android/README.md

 </manifest>
 ```

-If Add `AndroidManifest.xml` file does not exist in `Assets/Plugins/Android/` directory of your Unity project, then you can create a new `AndroidManifest.xml` file and copy the below content in it.
+If `AndroidManifest.xml` file does not exist in `Assets/Plugins/Android/` directory of your Unity project, then you can create a new `AndroidManifest.xml` file and copy the below content in it.

 ```xml
 <?xml version="1.0" encoding="utf-8"?>